Kurizaki/Whisker-Jump/documentation.md

 - Finish implementing shop functionality.
 - Optimize performance and conduct additional testing for smooth gameplay.
 - Develop and deploy to Android and potentially iOS for broader reach.

+# 8. Things we didn't finish

+- **Shop and Currency System**: The partial implementation of the shop and currency system presents a risk, as it requires additional time and testing to finalize the purchasing functionality.
+- **Collision Issues**: Collision problems with platforms may cause player frustration.
+This aspect requires focused debugging to ensure consistent gameplay.
+- **New Tech Stack**: Learning curve for .NET MAUI, requiring extra time for UI and logic integration.